British police officer pleads guilty to murder of Sarah Everard

+The Independent Office for Police Conduct is investigating allegations that the police failed to investigate indecent exposure allegations from 2015.
+The watchdog organization said it was investigating five misconduct investigations and has served notices on 12 officers under investigation.
+Couzens was accused of exposing himself at a fast-food restaurant three days before abducting Everard.

-Couzens pleaded guilty via video link from Belmarsh high security jail.
-Sitting with his head bowed, he replied “guilty ma’am,” when asked how he pleaded to the murder charge.
+Couzens pleaded guilty to her murder via videoconference from the Belmarsh high-security jail.
+Sitting with his head bowed, he replied “Guilty, ma’am,” when asked how he pleaded to the murder charge.
 Five members of Everard’s family and the Metropolitan Police Commissioner Cressida Dick were present for the hearing at London’s Old Bailey Court.

 The police chief said that she personally apologized to Everard’s family, adding that the force was “sickened, angered and devastated by this man’s crimes.
 They are dreadful, and everyone in policing feels betrayed,” Reuters reported.